ozeidan/interpreter/README.md

 ## Running

-Currently, I run the Main files from IntelliJ; one is for the GUI and another for a REPL.
-Gradle tasks are coming soon.
+Run `./gradlew run` to start the GUI.
+Run `./gradlew runRepl` to start the CLI REPL.

 ## Usage